maxboeck/mxb/src/posts/emergency-site/2020-03-22-emergency-site.md

 ### 1. No-Code Setup

-Taking a hint from the excellent [servicerelief.us](https://www.servicerelief.us/start) project, it is possible to configure the template in such a way that all configuration can be done via environ variables.
+Taking a hint from the excellent [servicerelief.us](https://www.servicerelief.us/start) project, it is possible to configure the template in such a way that all configuration can be done via environment variables.

-These are set when the site is first deployed, meaning a user would only need a free Github and Netlify account to get started, without ever touching a line of code or having to mess around with npm or Eleventy itself.
+These are set when the site is first deployed, meaning a user would only need a free Github and Netlify account to get started - without ever touching a line of code or having to mess around with npm or Eleventy itself.
 The content editing can all be done through Netlify CMS, which offers a much more useable graphical interface.

 ### 2. Volunteer Devs